 Peanut Butter & Raspberry Chia Jam Crêpes I created for Animals Australia

-Instagram food bloggers don’t necessarily need a large following to earn money.
+Instagram food bloggers don't necessarily need a large following to earn money online.
 Companies often pay Instagrammers and/or food bloggers to create recipes or photos using their products for use on their socials, website or advertising.
 This work is usually done on a freelance or ongoing basis.

-This is a great way for bloggers to work in an area outside their niche of their social media and blog.
-I specialise in vegan desserts but I create savoury recipes and photographs for brands, such as this Thai Red Curry for Animals Australia.
+This work allows bloggers to work in an area outside their niche.
+For example, I specialise in vegan desserts but I may create savoury recipes and photographs for brands, such as this Thai Red Curry for Animals Australia.
 Unlike sponsored posts, you are not required to share these recipes and photographs on your social media.

 Cookbooks and Ebooks